 - The Optiplex 7010 does not have an NVMe slot.

-- It does not support booting from NVME.
+- It does not support booting from NVMe.

-However, it is not difficult to achieve.
-Here is the equipment I used, all from Amazon:
+The equipment I used, all from Amazon:

 - Western Digital Blue 500Gb NVMe M.2 PCIe Drive